Why Rewilding Matters

 They’re nature’s undercover heroes.
 Parasitic wasps regulate pest populations like caterpillars and aphids, supporting garden health.
 They nest in cavities near the bees, so housing both expands the health of our gardens.

-Our Rewilding Collection includes bee-safe cavity-nesting materials for bees of all sizes.
-As science evolves, so will our habitat design suggestions and care guides—always with health of wild bees in mind.
+Our Rewilding Collection includes cavity-nesting materials for bees of all sizes, all designed to meet the BeeSafe™ Standard, our science-based framework for nesting and seasonal care.
+Rewilding works best when the habitat you install actually supports healthy wild bee populations.
+As science evolves, so will our habitat design suggestions and care guides, always with the health of wild bees in mind.

 Unfortunately, even if you refrain from using chemicals in your yard, the wind and rain may still carry pesticides and chemical scents from neighboring lawns and gardens.